hoberobin/doors94/README.md

 ## Overview

 doors94 is an educational playground disguised as a fake operating system.
 Learn how to design AI agents by creating, tweaking, testing, and comparing small, single-purpose agents.
-Experiment with prompts, see how they shape agent behavior, and understand the fundamentals of AI agent design through hands-on play.
+Experiment with prompts, see how they shape agent behavior, and understand the fundamentals of AI agent design through hands-on play — all inside a familiar retro desktop.

 ## Features